Blotch3D/Blotch3D/README.md

 5. Add a reference to the Blotch3DWindows assembly.

-6. Rename the Game1 file and class as desired.
+6. Rename the Game1.cs file and class as desired.

-7. Replace its contents with that of an example, or...
+7. Replace its contents with code from an example.

-    a.
-Open that file.

-    b.
-Add a 'using Blotch' line at the top of the file.

-    c.
-Have the class inherit from BlWindow3D instead of "Game", delete its body, and add overrides of Setup, FrameProc, and/or FrameDraw as desired.
-(See examples)

 To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for